Get Your Free Mesothelioma Guide

 Access Help Paying for Treatment

 WDPMT of the tunica vaginalis can cause scrotal swelling or lumps.
-In a study of 22 WDPMT cases, only two patients reported symptoms to their doctors.
+In a study of 22 WDPMT cases, only 2 patients reported symptoms to their doctors.
 One patient experienced acute abdominal pain, and the other had chronic pelvic pain.

 Common WDPMT Misdiagnoses